LIST: 35 Must-Visit Historical Places in the Philippines

 Taluksangay Mosque, Zamboanga City

-Taluksangay Mosque is known to be the oldest mosque in the Zamboanga Peninsula.
-It’s easily recognizable thanks to its red dome, which stands out among the greeneries.
+Taluksangay Mosque is the oldest mosque in the Zamboanga Peninsula.
+It’s easily recognizable thanks to its red dome, which stands out among the greenery.
 This was the center of Islam propagation, constructed by Sama Banguingui Chieftain Hadji Abdullah Maas Nuno in 1885.

 - Address: Brgy.
 Taluksangay, Zamboanga City